 Microbiology Electives

 Course titles describe the components of microbiology covered in each course.
 The prerequisite for these electives is BIOL 430 or consent of instructor.

 750 Molecular Medical Microbiology (2)

-Prerequisites: biochemistry, microbiology.
+Prerequisites: biochemistry, microbiology, or consent of instructor.

 - 751 Clinical Epidemiology (2)

 - 753 Anaerobic Infections (2)

 - 754 Pharmacology of Antibiotics (2)

 - 755 Sexually Transmitted Diseases (2)

 - 756 Opportunistic Infections (2)

 - 758 Molecular Methods in Medical Microbiology (2 or 4)

-Prerequisites: graduate status, biochemistry and microbiology with laboratory.
+Prerequisites: graduate status, biochemistry and microbiology with laboratory, or consent of instructor.
 Classwork, 1 or 2 units; laboratory, 1 or 2 units.

 759 Medically Important Protozoa (2)

-Classwork, 1 unit; laboratory, 1 unit.
+Classwork, 1 unit; laboratory, 1 unit

 - 850 Public Health Microbiology (3)

 - 853 Molecular Medical Parasitology (2)

 Prerequisite: parasitology or basic molecular biology.

 858 Diagnostic Mycology I (2) Classwork, 1 unit; laboratory, 1 unit.

 859 Diagnostic Microbiology (2) Classwork, 1 unit; laboratory, 1 unit.

 Immunology Electives

 Course titles describe the components of immunology that are covered in each course.
 The prerequisite for these electives is BIOL 435 or consent of instructor.
 BIOM 760 or equivalent is the prerequisite for all immunology courses numbered above BIOM 760.

-760 Molecular and Cellular Immunology I (2)
+- 760 Molecular and Cellular Immunology I (2)

+- 761 Molecular and Cellular Immunology II (3)

 - 762 Autoimmune Responses (2)

 - 763 Immunoregulation (2)

 - 764 Transplantation Immunology I (2)

 - 765 Transplantation Immunology II (2)

-768 Topics in Medical Laboratory Science (2-5)
+- 768 Topics in Medical Laboratory Science (2-5)

 Topic to be specified in Class Schedule.